jun-hyuk-park/GeneDiffAnal/README.md

 The name of the author of the package is Jun Hyuk Park.
 I wrote all codes in this R package as contribution.
 Generative AI was not used.

+The stats R package is used for statistical test.

 ## References

 R Core Team (2023). *R: A Language and Environment for Statistical